sharkinsspatial/oam-api-next/README.md

 If you use Docker natively, the host for the server which you will need to include in the ORM configuration file will be localhost, but if you were to run Docker in older Windows versions, you will be using Boot2Docker and probably your virtual machine will use your ip 192.168.99.100 as network adapter.
 This mean your database host will be the aforementioned ip and in case you want to access the web db client you will also need to go to http://19.168.99.100/8080

 ## Setting up the Database - ORM
-This API is prepared to work with an SQL database, using [TypeORM](https://github.com/typeorm/typeorm).
-In this case we are using postgreSQL, and that is why in the package.json 'pg' has been included.
-If you where to use a different SQL database remember to install the correspondent driver.
+This API is prepared to work with an postgreSQL database, using [TypeORM](https://github.com/typeorm/typeorm).

 The ORM configuration and connection to the database can be specified in the file 'ormconfig.json'.
 Here is directly in the connection to the database in 'server.ts' file because a environment variable containing databaseUrl is being used to set the connection data.
 This is prepared for Heroku, which provides a postgres-string-connection as env variable.
-In local is being mocked with the docker local postgres as can be seen in ".example.env"

 It is importante to notice that, when serving the project directly with *.ts files using ts-node,the configuration for the ORM should specify the *.ts files path, but once the project is built (transpiled) and run as plain js, it will be needed to change it accordingly to find the built js files: